OneInfiniteLoops/News-API/README.md

 To run and test the project locally, please follow the instructions below:

 1. Clone the News API repo

    ```sh
    git clone https://github.com/OneInfiniteLoops/News-API.git
    ```

 2. Install NPM packages

    ```sh
    npm install
    ```

-## Note

-Please note that you will need to access your own environment variables before you can connect to the two local databases.
-You can do this by creating two .env. files, .env.test and .env.development.
+3. Please note that you will need to access your own environment variables before you can connect to the two local databases.
+You can do this by creating two .env. files in the parent directory of the repository, .env.test and .env.development.
+These files are automatically ignored by Git.
 Once the files are created, set PGDATABASE=<database_name_here> to the corresponding databases respectively.
 For example, write PGDATABASE=<database_name_test> for the .env.test file.

+4. Run "jest" on the test suites enclosed in app.test.js.
+The file is located in the "test" directory.
+Running the test file will automatically seed and use data from the test databases.

 ## Contact